Think your office job is relatively safe? Think again. Working at a desk can lead to all sorts of health problems. Here are seven common ones

 Your chair is giving you back problems

 When we move, soft discs between our vertebrae expand and contract like sponges, soaking up fresh blood and nutrients.
-But according to an expert report in the Washington Post, sitting for a long period of time causes our discs to get squashed.
-Consider swapping your swivel chair for a standing or walking desk.
+But according to a report in the Washington Post, sitting for a long period of time causes our discs to get squashed.
+Consider swapping your swivel chair for a standing desk or walking desk.

-Slouching often leads to pain in the back, neck, and shoulders; not to mention poor posture.
+Slouching often leads to pain in the back, neck, and shoulders – not to mention poor posture.
 Invest in a memory foam support cushion to make sitting up straight more comfortable.
 At IMAGE HQ, we use these ones from Amazon.
-Also, consider raising your computer screen (on a stack of books, for example) so that you're looking directly at it; not slumping down to read what's on screen.
+It's also worth raising your computer screen (on a stack of books or magazines, for example) so that you're looking directly at it; not slumping down to read what's on screen.

 Sitting all day can lead to premature death

 A four-year study by Columbia University Medical Centre found sitting for prolonged periods of time can make you twice as likely to die prematurely.
-Our muscles burn less fat when we're sedentary and our blood flows more sluggishly; fat tends to build up around the heart as a result, triggering high blood pressure and heart disease.
+Our muscles burn less fat when we're sedentary and our blood flows more sluggishly.
+As a result, fat tends to build up around the heart, triggering high blood pressure and heart disease.
 A similar study by Cambridge University in 2016 found that one in six deaths per year is caused by a 9–5 office lifestyle.

 You can combat this by introducing standing desks to your office, or better; walking desks.
 If neither of these is feasible right now, set a reminder on your phone to move once per hour.
 It might be worth moving the printer and other stationery items to the other side of the room; force yourself to get up and move around during the day.

 If you find yourself getting headaches at work, it could be down to eye strain.
 Remember to regularly look away from your screen towards something in the distance, be it out the window or at the water cooler.
 It’ll give your eye muscles a chance to relax before getting back to work.